gl-inet/docs4.x/docs/tutorials/how_to_set_up_port_forwarding.md

 # How to set up port forwarding on your primary router

 If you are setting up a server (such as an [OpenVPN server](https://docs.gl-inet.com/router/en/4/tutorials/build_your_own_openvpn_home_server_with_two_glrouter/) or [WireGuard server](https://docs.gl-inet.com/router/en/4/tutorials/build_your_own_wireguard_home_server_with_two_glinet_routers/)) on your GL.iNet router and it is connected to a primary router, you will have to set up port forwarding on the primary router.
 This ensures the server to be accessible properly.
+(Note that if there are other routers between the primary router and the GL.iNet router, you will have set up port forwarding on all these preceding routers.)

 The steps for setting up port forwarding vary depending on the brand and model of your router.
 Refer to the section appropriate to you below.